einride/sage/README.md

 }
 ```

-It is also possible to embedded a Namespace in order to add metadata to it and potentially reuse it for different Makefiles
+It is also possible to embed a Namespace in order to add metadata to it and potentially reuse it for different Makefiles, the supported fields for an embedded Namespace are exported String, Int & Boolean.

 ```golang